gatsbyjs/gatsby/docs/docs/how-to/performance/partial-hydration.md

 ### Do I have to add "use client" to every interactive component?

-No, you only have to add the directive to components that are imported into server components.
-Client components imported into other client components don't need the directive.
+No, you only have to add the “use client” directive to components that are imported into server components.
+This way you’re setting up a client boundary between server and client components.
+Therefore client components imported into other client components don’t need the directive.
 As an example:

 - You have an index page at `src/pages/index.jsx` that imports a `<SocialMedia>` component. `<SocialMedia>` itself imports an `<Instagram>` and `<Twitter>` component.
 - By default every component is a server component (as explained above).
 But `<SocialMedia>`, `<Instagram>`, and `<Twitter>` all use `useEffect()` so you'll need to mark a component as a client component.